hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 ~> **Important:** Only PTFE users with the site-admin permission can modify SAML settings.
 For more information about site admins, see [Administering Private Terraform Enterprise][admin].

+Prior to activating SAML, we recommend that you create a TFE user who has:

+* The site-admin permission
+* An email address that will never be used for any SAML user

+In case of any issues during SAML configuration, this ensures that there will be an admin able to log in and make necessary adjustments.

 [admin]: ../private/admin/index.html

 Go to the SAML section of the site admin pages.
 You can use the "Site Admin" link in the upper-right user icon menu, or go directly to `https://<TFE HOSTNAME>/app/admin/saml`.